 This topic is very important as weights assigned to items have consequences for candidates' scores.
 In the development of the CRDTS' NDE, ADEX and CRDTS have carried out evaluations of different weighting systems and arrived at the present one (ADEX, April 5, 2005, CRDTS, April 12, 2005).
 Since the original examination was developed by ADEX, CRDTS has reviewed and revised the original weighting of test items.
 The weighting of any test item is a matter of professional judgment by SMEs.
 The decisions for the current weights for test items are the result of a deliberate process by the examination review committee during their frequent meetings.
-A useful reference is the Dental Examination Candidate Manual (2017b), which is available publicly on its website (CRDTS.org).
+A useful reference is the 2021 Dental Candidate Manual & 2021 All Manikin Candidate Manual (CRDTS, 2021a).

-The claim is made in this technical report that item development meets high standards as described in various sources including the Standards (2015), the first edition of the Handbook of Test Development (Downing & Haladyna, 2006), the second edition of the Handbook of Test Development (Lane, Raymond, Haladyna, 2016), and Developing and validating test items (Haladyna & Rodriguez, 2014).
+The claim is made in this technical report that item development meets high standards as described in various sources including the Standards (2014), the first edition of the Handbook of Test Development (Downing & Haladyna, 2006), the second edition of the Handbook of Test Development (Lane, Raymond, Haladyna, 2016), and Developing and validating test items (Haladyna & Rodriguez, 2014).